aimhubio/aim/docs/source/using/search.md

 When iterating over entities the python expression is evaluated in a Boolean context.
 When the value is _"truthy"_, then the current entity is yielded.
 Otherwise the entity is skipped over.

 .. note::
 Currently, AimQL is only used for filtering data, and has no role in sorting or aggregating the data.

-### Searching runs
+### Searching

 Let's track several [Runs](./SDK_basics.html#create-a-run) via [Aim SDK](./SDK_basics.html):